CSculptor/BasicCalculator/README.md

-Works good, need some modification for better memory usage and speed up execution.
+Works good, need some modifications for better memory usage and speed up execution.